Kevin Sheedy (Australian footballer): Richmond

 Returned to fitness, Sheedy faced an enormous challenge in 1968.
 Coach Tom Hafey saw something in Sheedy's willingness to listen, his determination, and fierce desire for the ball.
 Placed in a back pocket, Sheedy consolidated his place in the senior side and then began to emerge as key player in the team's defence.
 He won a Victorian guernsey in 1969 and was a stand-out in the Tigers' three finals games, which culminated in a second flag in three years.
 He finished runner-up best and fairest to claim a remarkable turnaround in just two years.

 By now, Sheedy's onfield persona marked him as a "villain" to be watched.
 He enjoyed niggling his opponents—physically and verbally—and seemed to be at the centre of every melee on the ground.
 Occasionally, his teammates blanched at some of his more theatrical attempts to win free kicks or fifteen-metre penalties, and he had the ability to whip opposing supporters into a frenzy.
 Since his injury, Sheedy had lived on the edge knowing that if he failed at Richmond it would be the end of the line because of the impending five-year suspension; however, he seemed to have an innate ability to read how far he could push the envelope, and indeed he was never reported during his career, a fact that would surprise most who saw him play.

 He was now acknowledged the best in his position in the VFL and a key personality at Punt Road.
 A turning point came in the 1972 season when Sheedy played in Richmond's losing Grand Final team.
 In an earlier final, Sheedy had ruffled Carlton's captain-coach, John Nicholls, suggesting that he was finished as a player and that Richmond had the wood on the Blues.
-Nicholls and his men, stung by media criticism and the attitude of the Richmond players, played a whirlwind first half in the Grand Final, booting eighteen goals to lead by 45 points.
+Nicholls and his men, stung by media criticism and the attitude of the Richmond players, played a whirlwind first half in the Grand Final, booting eighteen goals to led by 45 points.
 Sheedy, caught embarrassingly out of position a number of times, was switched to the unfamiliar position of ruck rover for the last half.
 Although the Tigers lost, Sheedy was a revelation in his new role.